-Maximum length is 3.2 inches; newly metamorphosed juveniles are less than one inch long.
+Maximum length is about 3 inches, newly metamorphosed juveniles less than one inch long.

 Upper surface of the adult is gray-brown to dark olive or even green, with irregular black spots; skin is bumpy; underside is white splashed with brilliant orange on the thighs and arms on many but not all individuals.

-Tadpoles have long tales and may grow to 3 inches long.
+Tadpoles have long tails and may grow to 3 inches long.

 Found all summer along or in rivers, streams, smaller lakes, marshes, ponds, and rain pools.